 This catalogue accompanies The Griffin Catalyst Exhibition: Goya to Impressionism.
 Masterpieces from the Oskar Reinhart Collection, which presents an extraordinary group of masterpieces from the Oskar Reinhart Collection ‘Am Römerholz’ in Winterthur, Switzerland.

-i The Griffin Catalyst Exhibition: Goya to Impressionism.
+The Griffin Catalyst Exhibition: Goya to Impressionism.
 Masterpieces from the Oskar Reinhart Collection catalogue

 You might also like